eric-figueira/gitspotter/README.md

+### GitSpotter

-GitSpotter is a simple wesite which lets you spot those who don't follow you back on GitHub
+GitSpotter is a simple website which lets you spot those who don't follow you back on GitHub.
+Just type your GitHub username, search, and discover your unfollowers.